 Liquidity risk is the risk that the Trust may not be able to meet its financial obligations as they fall due.
 The Trust's principal liquidity needs arise from working capital, repayment of obligations, planned funding of debt, participating and other financial assets and distributions to Unitholders.
 The Trust manages its liquidity risk by ensuring its projected financial obligations can be met through its cash flow from operations, new capital issuances and projected repayments under the existing investment portfolio.
-As at December 31, 2021, the Trust has contractual obligations totaling \$5,044,253 (December 31, 2020: \$3,965,704) due in less than one year, which include all liabilities excluding net liabilities attributable to Unitholders, noted within the consolidated statement of financial position and additional debt investment commitments (Note 4).
+In addition, the Trust may settle the warehouse liabilities through selling or syndicating investments, raising new capital or through transferring to the REIT the corresponding investment securing the warehouse liability.
+As at December 31, 2022, the Trust has contractual obligations totaling \$437,541 (December 31, 2021: \$5,044,253) due in less than one year, which include all liabilities excluding net liabilities attributable to Unitholders, noted within the consolidated statement of financial position and additional debt investment commitments (Note 4).